 All of these aspects of a lesson can be supported by technology.
 From this perspective, a good digital strategy ought to take into account how lessons are most effective and put in place the means and support to enable teachers to use technology in such a way that the quality of teaching and learning in their lessons is improved by the use of technology, when it is possible and appropriate.

 There is a great variety of tools that claim to support teaching and learning, some of which are more effective than others.
 Too often, teachers are presented with tools that portray technology as a spell-binding elixir or a magic solution to all their problems.
-It is none of these things.
+It is neither of these things.
 This does not mean that we should disregard out of hand the important role that technology can and does play in education.

 This silver bullet portrayal of technology has done much harm to teachers’ perceptions and has created large pockets of vociferous cynicism, hardly any of which is sufficiently well informed.
 Teachers need an informed voice that can guide them past this cynicism, as well as a not insignificant amount of unsubstantiated enthusiasm, towards technologies that can really make a positive impact to outcomes for their students.
 In my view, this voice has to be that of a teacher.
 A teacher leading on digital strategy would ensure that teaching and learning determine the shape of the school’s IT network, not vice versa.